Probate Q&A Series

 • If the decedent leaves a surviving spouse and no descendants, the spouse inherits the entire decedent’s share (N.C.
 Gen. Stat. § 29-14(a)).

-• If the decedent leaves a spouse and descendants not all of whom descend from the spouse, the spouse takes one-third and the descendants share two-thirds (N.C.
-Gen. Stat. § 29-14(c)).
+• If the decedent leaves a surviving spouse and two or more children, or one child and any lineal descendant of one or more deceased children, or lineal descendants of two or more deceased children, the spouse takes one-third of the decedent’s share and the descendants share two-thirds (N.C.
+Gen. Stat. § 29-14(b)(2)).

 • If the decedent leaves no spouse or descendants, the estate passes to parents or more remote relatives under N.C.
 Gen. Stat. § 29-15.